Isabella Izquierdo

 Issue Areas: Healthcare delivery and services, health professions, social and behavioral science, arts and humanities, biomedical research, minority-serving institutions.

-Vital Statistics: Born and raised in New York, Jack headed to the Midwest to attend Washington University in St. Louis, where he received a Bachelor of Science in Computer Science through the School of Engineering and Applied Science, with a second major in Applied Economics and Business Strategy through the Olin School of Business.
-Jack is a black belt in Karate and an avid fan of New York sports teams.
+Vital Statistics: Born and raised in New York, Jack attended Washington University in St. Louis, where he received a Bachelor of Science in Computer Science through the School of Engineering and Applied Science, with a second major in Applied Economics and Business Strategy through the Olin School of Business.
+Outside of work, Jack can be found exploring the D.C. region on his bike or watching motorsports.